Garden Programs for Youth

 - Class discussions on what we can be grateful for that nature provides for us, what the garden has provided, what we are grateful for in our lives, ourselves and how we can be in a state of Thanksgiving

-classroom and within ourselves.
-Breath work is also explored in this class which helps develop Mental Well Being as part of the Big Ideas in Curricular Competencies
+- Peace Talks: what does it mean to be at peace globally, locally, in our classroom and within ourselves.
+Breath work is also explored in this class which helps develop Mental Well Being and Anxiety Management as part of the Big Ideas in Curricular Competencies

 Garden Activities: Communication Competency Profiles/Project Place Based and Experiential Learning